wp-plugins/instant-feedback/readme.txt

 == Changelog ==
+= 1.0.38 =
+* Some UI changes on plugin meta box on post edit page

 = 1.0.37 =
 * Added Wordpress short-code feature to change the position of plugin inside a post.
 Read instructions at installion section myeffecto wordpress plugin page

 = 1.0.36 =
 * plugin conflicit issue with other plugins resolved